Azure Local: The best of the cloud and on-premises

 So, what does that actually mean?

-What is Azure Stack HCI used for?
+What is Azure Local (previously named Azure Stack HCI) used for?

 If you are an organisation who already is using some Azure services, for example Azure Files, Azure Backup, Azure DevTest Labs in your environment and it’s time to look at your virtualisation platform.
 Azure Stack HCI is a great option.